Graduate Course Catalog

 MGMT 6630 Latin America-Global Leadership III (3) - This course provides a basis for understanding the Latin American external business environment from a social, cultural, economic, and political perspective, as well as its effect on managerial decisions.
 General international business theory is covered with lectures, case studies, and readings focused primarily on the countries of Argentina, Brazil, Colombia, Mexico, and Venezuela.
 Effective people management is a key to organizational functioning and success in that region.
 Therefore, individual competencies required to be an effective manager in Latin America are also identified.
 Those managerial competencies are studied within four categories: leadership, attitudinal, motivational, and cross-cultural.
 A direct experience for students is also provided through an international business consulting project, and a trip to a major Latin American city.

-MGMT 7100 Corporate and Cooperative Strategy (3) - Prerequisite: MGMT 6030.
+MGMT 7100 Corporate and Cooperative Strategy (3) - Prerequisite: MGMT 6030 or MGMT 4010 or equivalent.
 This case-based course prepares students to make sound corporate strategy decisions.
 Corporate strategy involves defining the firm’s scope in terms of geography, markets, technology, and levels of integration.
 The desired changes in the scope can be achieved through several important tools of corporate strategy, including acquisitions, alliances, and internal development.
 The course takes an in-depth look at the strategic decisions that can maximize the value-creation potential of the M&A, alliances, and interorganizational networks.
 The course requirements include a term project that allows each student to focus on the aspects of corporate strategy that interest him or her most.

-MGMT 7110 Negotiations (3) - Prerequisite: MGMT 6030.
+MGMT 7110 Negotiations (3) - Prerequisite: MGMT 6030 or MGMT 3010 or equivalent.
 The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
 Emphasis is on systematic preparation of a negotiating strategy.
-In-class exercises, role plays, and simulations are used by students to test their strategies and tactics.
+In-class exercises, role plays, and simulations are used by students to test their strategies and tactics

-MGMT 7120 Competition and Strategy (3) - Prerequisite: MGMT 6030.
+MGMT 7120 Competition and Strategy (3) - Prerequisite: MGMT 6030 or MGMT 4010 or equivalent.
 Analytical tools are presented for formulating competitive strategies.
 In-depth analysis of several industries and competitors is undertaken to help predict competitors’ behavior and future industry evolution.
 Additional considerations include how government, technology, and other environmental factors affect competition.
 This course also provides analytical approaches to examine the corporate strategies of diversified firms.
 The principal focus will be on high technology industries and services.

 MGMT 7140 New Product Development in the Hospitality Industry (3) - This course teaches students the fundamentals of new product development and provides first-hand experiences through application.
 It provides an understanding of the design innovation process and a set of tools and experiences in finding and developing innovative solutions to address strategic business problems in any industry.
 Students explore creativity from an individual and team perspective as they identify innovation opportunities and develop and prototype potential solutions.
 Students examine the key concepts of the design innovation process and apply these concepts in a systematic way to the problem of crafting compelling and competitive offerings.
 The format of the course is a mixture of lecture, exercises, activities, guest speakers, and field work, drawing from the wealth of examples found in New Orleans and specifically in the New Orleans hospitality industry.
 The course incorporates a group project in which students design an innovative prototype or proof of concept for a new product or service.